 “I don’t object to paying…”

-“My business is such,” Reiff said firmly, “that I must be paid.
+“My business is such” (said firmly) “that I must be paid.
 I expect to be paid.”

-Well, as Gabriel supposed, ending the call, everyone’s business is such, for that matter.
+Well, as Gabriel mused, ending the call, everyone’s business is such, for that matter.

 The day was not really sunny; it was not really warm.
 He felt clammy wearing his jacket.
 He knew that if he took it off, he would feel chilled.
-The sun, hazy through low clouds, as though a dim shop light were burning, seemed warmer where yellow leaves remained, withdrawing coldly where limbs were bare.
+The sun, hazy through low clouds, as though a dim shop light burned overhead, seemed warmer where yellow leaves remained, coldly withdrawn where limbs were bare.
 He passed three businesses in a row, shuttered and closed, signs advertising their premises available for lease.

 Vows and pledges can’t obviate human nature.
 Passages in life run their course.
-Eva’s nature was to fix things—to take a shabby thing and make art of it; to take a broken thing and restore its utility.
-Eva, on the other hand (as in her blithe way she always said), had a short attention span.
+Eva’s nature was to fix things…to take a shabby thing and make art of it; to take a broken thing and restore its utility.
+On the other hand, Eva (as in her blithe way she always said), had a short attention span.

 “You don’t, you know.
 You choose to.”
-He had said this back to her.
+Once, he’d said this back to her.

-Yes, she cast things aside; she moved on to new enthusiasms.
-She was mistaken, Gabriel thought, if she believed her work was finished.
+Yes, she cast things aside; she moved to new enthusiasms.
+She was mistaken, he thought, if she believed her work was finished.

 And yet…could it be?

-Eva had once explained her obsession to Gabriel.
+Eva had once explained her obsession.
 As a child, she had coveted this clock.
-Her eyes turned upwards, Eva could see the clock…she could not reach it…not even standing on a chair.
-Forbidden, withheld, the heirloom sat atop the wardrobe.
-The wardrobe itself was a fortress, a castle keep, crafted from rosewood, fitted in greened copper.
-It had hulked in its family corner for an age; it had been burnished to umbrageous depth; its drawer pulls had the faces of angels, and nuances of hue, from black oxidation to brilliant glints of red-brown.
-She had studied them all, sketched verdigris in her spiral-bound book.
+Her eyes turned upwards, she could see the clock…she could not reach it… Not even standing on a chair.
+Forbidden, the heirloom sat atop the wardrobe.
+The wardrobe itself was a fortress, a castle keep, crafted from rosewood, its fittings copper.
+It had hulked in its family corner for an age, veneer burnished to an umbrageous depth.
+Its drawer pulls had the faces of angels, black, their curls glinting red-brown.
+She had known and named each, with their small alterations of feature, sketched their verdigris haloes in her spiral-bound book.

 She had not even told him.
 For a week, he’d found her singing pop tunes, pulling down artisan cookbooks, fixing odd dinners.
 She got on these jags of experimentation when hatching a scheme that pleased her.
 He had found Presby’s card.
-She’d meant that.
+She meant that.
 Eva liked clues and secrets.
-She had reached across the table, arrested his hand.
+She had reached across the table, arrested Gabriel’s hand.

 “I’m expecting a package,” she’d said.

-But he could not suppose this downslide had begun that day.
+But he could not suppose the downslide had begun that day.
 An object, an inheritance, had not shattered the fragile egg of their married life.
-The fissures in its surface had always been there.
-Merely, the clock—tinkling, echoing, crescendoing—had chipped away at the shell.
+The fissures had always been there.
+Merely, the clock, keeping time with its tinkles of merriment, chipped away at the shell.

-Gabriel had a vague picture of Reiff’s shop looking like the inside of a cuckoo clock.
-He walked around the block, found the address again.
-The narrow brick exterior, sand-colored, had a window that said nothing, blinds which admitted no interior view.
+Gabriel had had a vague picture of Reiff’s shop looking like the inside of a cuckoo clock.
+He walked around the square, found the address again.
+The narrow brick exterior, sand colored, had a window that said nothing, blinds which admitted no interior view.
 The door was black, a muted semi-gloss.
-On frosted, beveled glass, the name Emil Reiff was de-etched, as it were, in clear, nearly invisible lettering.
-The lettering was like the typeface of a ’40’s wartime dispatch.
+On frosted, beveled glass, the name, Emil Reiff, was de-etched, as it were, in clear, nearly invisible lettering.
+The lettering was like the typeface of a ’40s wartime dispatch.

 With Gabriel’s credit card, he vanished again, into an alcove, one optically concealed by the sheer whiteness of the space.
-Seemingly, he had no other customers today.
 Gabriel had come in person to do what he might, saving time, have done over the phone.
-He had reason.
-A friend of Presby might know information to Presby’s discredit.
+But with reason…a friend of Presby might know information to Presby’s discredit.

-But Reiff’s forbidding manner had come somewhat athwart Gabriel’s scenario.
-He could no longer imagine engaging the clocksmith in chit-chat.
+Reiff’s forbidding manner had come somewhat athwart the scenario.

-Reiff returned.
-Without a word, he held out the card and receipt.
+He returned.
+Without a word, he held out card and receipt.

 “You work with Presby,” Gabriel said, tucking the card into its slot, the receipt into his right pocket, the wallet into his left.